 Table of Contents

-Those readers who are into the bike and equipment aspect of CyclingAbout are probably wondering how we ended up choosing a Co-Motion tandem touring bike.
+If you’re into the tech side of CyclingAbout, you’re probably wondering why we chose a Co-Motion tandem touring bike.

-We actually plan to guide you through the process of buying a tandem bike over a series of articles, but for now let’s look at why it all started with Co-Motion.
+We plan to guide you through the process of buying a tandem bike over a series of articles, but for now, let’s look at why it all started with Co-Motion.

 Co-Motion are Tandem Specialists

-I am 198cm tall (6ft6) so I use either use the biggest frame size a bike manufacturer will produce (if it’s big enough!), or I have to buy something custom made.
+I am 198cm tall (6ft6) so I use either use the biggest frame size a bike manufacturer will produce, or I have to buy something custom made.
 This is one of the biggest factors for selecting a company like Co-Motion, as we get a custom product tailored specifically to our body dimensions.
-For us this is a necessity, but most people actually benefit from custom geometry (especially top/head tube length and seat tube angles) on a touring bike.

 We also have a swag of parts from our current touring bicycles which we would like to use on our tandem build.
-Co-Motion are able to build to our specific chainstay length (so that we can use our current belt drivetrain), build to our preferred wheel size, add bidon bolts to locations we choose, put cable-routing tabs in the right locations for our brake and gear cables, and add v-brake bosses to what would normally just be a disc brake frame.
+Co-Motion was able to build to our specific chainstay length (so that we can use our current belt drivetrain), build to our preferred wheel size, add extra bottle cage bolts, and put cable-routing tabs in the right locations for our brake and gear cables.

 Co-Motion were right for us.
 They offered us their extensive experience, vast knowledge, part-compatibility of our favourite gear and sizing to get this tandem show on the road.